pattonsgirl/Fall2021-CEG3120/Projects/Project6/README.md

 - Pulling the image
 - Running the container

+## Submission

+1. Commit and push your changes to your repository.
+Verify that these changes show in your course
+   repository.

+   - Your repo should contain:
+   - `README.md`
+   - `website` folder with website pages
+   - `Dockerfile`
+   - GitHub action yml file

+2. In Pilot, paste the link to your project folder.

 ## Extra Credit - Automate Deployment

 Here's the deal.
 DockerHub and GitHub and many other things offer these things called "webhooks".
 Think very basic triggers that can notify when actions happen (actions in the lowercase sense, GitHub Actions are their own thing).
 The goal is to automate deploying updates.
 I am including some resources that may (or may not) be good directions to check out.
 I will accept either of the following strategies: